 Membership on such committees need not be confined to membership on the Board.
 The Chair of the Board and the President of the University shall be ex officio members of all committees of the Board.

 Each such committee shall be delegated such authority by resolution of the Board as the Board deems appropriate to carry out the objects of such committees, but in no event shall have power to bind the Board to any contractual obligation or to establish policy for the University, except in the case of the Executive Committee whose powers and limitations are outlined in Section 5, below.

 Section 4.
 Committee Meetings

 - Meetings of such appointed committees will be held as determined by the committee chair.
 All such meetings will be held in compliance with the Missouri Open Meetings statutes.

 - Committees shall be non-voting except that a committee may vote to close its meeting by an affirmative public vote of a majority of a quorum of the committee as authorized by the Missouri Open Meetings Statutes.

-- Committees shall be appointed by the Chair at the meeting in which officers are elected, or as soon thereafter as reasonably possible, for one-year terms and shall hold office until their successors have been duly appointed, and may be reappointed for successive terms.
+- Committees, except the Executive Committee, shall be appointed by the Chair at the meeting in which officers are elected, or as soon thereafter as reasonably possible, for one-year terms and shall hold office until their successors have been duly appointed, and may be reappointed for successive terms.
 Such committees will receive information and proposed policies from the administration, and discuss and develop suggestions for the Board as a whole.
 Matters shall be presented to the Board as a whole through the respective Vice-President/Provost as an agenda item for consideration of the Board at a regularly or specially called Board meeting.
 Committees will provide an opportunity for members of the administration and Board of Governors to engage in review and analysis that would normally not be practical within the constraints of a meeting of the Board as a whole, and will thus serve to both expedite and facilitate the meeting of the Board as a whole.